-Although a number of people believe that God will grant them eternal salvation if they do enough good works, there are several biblical passages that indicate that God does not regard a person to be justified by their good deeds.
+Although a number of people believe that God will grant them eternal salvation if they do enough good works, there are several biblical scriptures which indicate that God does not regard a person to be justified by their good works.
+We will now consider these scriptures.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Romans 3:20 says, “By the deeds of the law no flesh will be justified in His [i.e., God’s] sight. . . .”
-This scripture makes it clear that a person cannot be justified before God by performing “deeds of the law” (i.e., works), but the passage does not state what does justify a person before God.
-The next two scriptures, however, indicate that it is faith in God that provides justification before Him.
+This scripture makes it clear that a person cannot be justified before God by performing “deeds of the law” (i.e., doing what is right, according to the Old Testament Law), but this scripture does not state what does justify a person before God.
+However, the next three scriptures indicate that it is faith in God that provides justification before Him.

 Romans 4:2-3 states, “[I]f Abraham was justified by works, he has something of which to boast, but not before God.
 For what does the Scripture say?
 ‘Abraham believed God, and it was accounted to him for righteousness.’”
 In other words, it was not the good works (or, good deeds) that Abraham did, but his faith, that made him righteous before God.

-Ephesians 2:8-9 asserts, “[B]y grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
-Again, it is faith, not good deeds, that enables a person to be righteous before God and, thus, to have eternal salvation.
+Ephesians 2:8-9 declares, “[B]y grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
+Again, it is faith, not works, that enables a person to be righteous before God and, thus, to have eternal salvation.

-Furthermore, Galatians 2:21b declares, “[I]f righteousness comes through the law, then Christ died in vain.”
-In other words, if a person can earn eternal salvation by doing good deeds, there was no need for Jesus Christ to die on the cross.
+Furthermore, Galatians 2:21b says, “[I]f righteousness comes through the law, then Christ died in vain.”
+In other words, if a person can earn eternal salvation by doing good works, there was no need for Jesus Christ to die on a cross.

-Therefore, anyone who assumes that God will grant them eternal salvation on the basis of his (or her) good deeds is making an assumption that is not supported by the Bible, even if that person does many benevolent works.
+Even if a person does many good works because they assume that God will grant him (or her) eternal salvation on the basis of these works, that person is making an assumption that is not supported by the Bible.

-Some Christians believe that good deeds are necessary to maintain or assure eternal salvation, although they also believe it is necessary to trust in Jesus Christ as their Savior.
-The scripture passage they most often cite is James 2:14-26, which states several times that faith without works is dead.
+Some Christians believe that good works are necessary to maintain or to assure eternal salvation, although they also believe it is necessary to trust in Jesus Christ as their Savior.
+The scripture that they most often cite is James 2:14-26, which states several times that faith without [good] works is dead.

 In attempting to understand James 2:14-26, we will first focus on verses 17-18, which say, “[F]aith by itself, if it does not have works, is dead.
 But someone will say, ‘You have faith and I have works.’
 Show me your faith without your works, and I will show you my faith by my works.”

-Verse 17 indicates that faith without works is not genuine faith.
-Works provide proof of the validity of a person’s faith.
-And, in verse 18, the use of the word “show” suggests that the entire passage pertains to justification before other people, since works can be seen by other people.
+Verse 17 indicates that faith without [good] works is not genuine faith.
+Good works provide proof of the validity of a person’s faith.
+And, in verse 18, the use of the word “show” suggests that James 2:14-26 pertains to justification before other people, since works can be seen by other people.